nare0317/LeetCode-Database/README.md

-# LeetCode-Database
+# Practice SQL Problems

-This repository is for practicing database problems in LeetCode.
+This repository is for practicing database problems in LeetCode and HackerRank.